 How often do you come to the end of a trip only to realise you still have excess foreign currency left?
 It’s definitely not worth converting your money back to SGD, so you store them in your “my next trip” wallet.
 However, you’ll be subjected to fluctuating exchange rates and your foreign currencies may just devalue when you finally take that next trip.

-YouTrip Fix: If you know your ticket to Tokyo Disneyland is JPY ¥7,400, then simply top up the SGD equivalent of JPY ¥7,400 in the mobile wallet.
-What’s more, Wholesale Exchange Rates are far better than the money changer’s.
+YouTrip Fix: If your Tokyo Disneyland is JPY ¥7,400, simply top up the SGD equivalent of JPY ¥7,400.
+What’s more, Wholesale Exchange Rates are better than the money changer’s.
 How’s that for a change?

 Headache #3: Queueing and Opening Hours